titzer/virgil/README.md

-# virgil: A Fast and Lightweight Programming Language
+# virgil: A Fast and Lightweight Systems Programming Language

 ```
 def main() {